gitbug85/MinOp/README.md

 # MinOp

-Language I'm making the goal of simplifying operators.
+Language I'm making with the goal of simplifying operators.
 Download the latest release.
 Put the folder where you want it.
 Then run ```install.sh```.\
 You now should be able to compile .minop files with the command ```minop c ./file.minop```